josephxbrick/AddCurrentDateToArtboards/README.md

 # AddCurrentDateToArtboards

-A Sketch plugin that adds the current date to artboards on the current Sketch page using a symbol instance to display the page number.
+A Sketch plugin that adds today's date to artboards on the current Sketch page, using a symbol instance to display the page number.

-To see how it works, try the sample.sketch file in the repository
+To see how it works, try the sample.sketch file in the repository.

 To get a date, an artboard needs to include a symbol instance with a text override named `"<currentDate>"`.
 The name of the symbol instance itself does not matter.
 Note that this override cannot be in a nested symbol.

 ## Date template
 If you don't provide a date template, the date format will default to MM/DD/YYYY.
 You can specify other date formats by placing the following date templates in the default text of the text override.
+So your symbol on the symbol page would look like this:

 <img src="/readme_images/Screen Shot 2019-03-10 at 3.08.46 PM.png" width="550">